adonisjs/v5-docs/content/guides/digging-deeper/mailer.md

 | `skipSuppression` | skip_suppression |
 | `ipPool` | ip_pool |

-You can also define all of the configuration options at runtime during the `Mail.send` call.
+You can also define all configuration options at runtime during the `Mail.send` call.

 ```ts
 await Mail.use('sparkpost').send((message) => {